tom-andersson/icenet-paper/README.md

 chunks in parallel to significantly speed up the analysis.
 Results are saved as CSV files in `results/forecast_results/` with a timestamp to avoid overwriting.
 Optionally pre-load the latest CSV file to append new models or metrics to the results without needing to re-analyse existing models.
+Use this feature to append forecast results from other IceNet models (identified by their dataloader ID and architecture ID) to track the effect of design changes on forecast performance.

 - `python3 icenet/analyse_uncertainty.py`.
 Assesses the calibration of IceNet and
 SEAS5's SIP forecasts.
 Also determines IceNet's ice edge region and assesses